Sylius/SyliusResourceBundle/docs/providers.md

 When your resource is a Doctrine entity, there's a default provider `Sylius\Component\Resource\Symfony\Request\State\Provider` which is already configured to your operations.

-As they use the Doctrine repository configured on your resource, some default repository methods are used.
+As it uses the Doctrine repository configured on your resource, some default repository methods are used.

 | Operation   | Repository method |
 |-------------|-------------------|